-The PP is divided into 2 prize-giving categories plus a Special Bonus Category:
+The PP is divided into 2 prize-giving categories:

-- Scripted Comedy Series – intended for any electronic platform (including broadcast and premium cable series, internet series, cell phone series et al) of any length of any length required for telling your story
+- Scripted Comedy Series – intended for any electronic platform (including broadcast and premium cable series, web series, audio series, cell phone series et al) of any length required for telling your story

-- Scripted Drama & Action Series – intended for any electronic platform (including broadcast and premium cable series, internet series, cell phone series et al) of any length required for telling your story
+- Scripted Drama & Action Series – intended for any electronic platform (including broadcast and premium cable series, web series, audio series, cell phone series et al) of any length required for telling your story

 All categories are open to any imaginable genre or sub-genre, including: